 A semicolon is used to indicate that a sentence that was supposed to end, carried on and kept going.
-It is a symbol we use in punctuation, but it has also become a symbol for those who’ve contemplated or survived suicide attempts.
+It is a symbol or a punctuation we use in writing, but it has also become a symbol for those who’ve contemplated or survived suicide attempts.

-Suicide is a tragic choice that people make due to multiple factors.
-Mental health illnesses such as depression often drive people to consider (or choose) suicide as an option.
+Suicide is a tragic choice that people consider due to multiple factors including mental health illnesses such as depression.
 Depression can affect anyone and it is, most definitely, not a “made-up” thing.

-On Mental Health Awareness Day last October 10, people used the hashtag #KeepGoing to encourage people struggling with mental health issues and depression to go on with their lives; to continue living even when they thought they couldn’t.
-With this, we raise reasons why, even in your darkest hour, you should #KeepGoing.
+These days, people use the hashtag #KeepGoing to encourage people who are struggling with mental health issues and illnesses to go on with their lives; to remember why life is worth living.
+With this, we want to raise these reasons why — even in your darkest hour — you should #KeepGoing:

 1. You matter

 There will be times when things will get the better of you and you’ll feel like there’s no point in living another day of your life.
 You’d probably think that when you’re gone, no one is even going to notice because you don’t matter.
 BUT YOU DO!

 You matter.
 You are not just something getting sucked into oblivion—leaving without any trace.
 You are important, never let anyone else tell you otherwise.

 The world may be weighing on your shoulders but it’s not all yours to carry.
 This is not a battle you have to face alone.
 Whatever it is you’re going through, remember that there will always be ears ready to hear your story and people who’ll lend you hands to help you get up.

 3. You are stronger than whatever it is you’re dealing with right now

 — Angel Dei (@_angeldei) October 12, 2017